kadler/rpm-lab/README.md

 ```

-If you rebuild your rpm, you should now see the files are under `/QOpenSys/pkgs`:
+If you rebuild the rpm, when you run the `rpm -qpl` command from before, you should now see the files are listed under `/QOpenSys/pkgs` instead of `/usr/local`:

 ```
 /QOpenSys